-It is my pleasure to present the Westgold Resources Limited Annual Report for the financial year ended 30 June 2022 (FY22).

-Having recently joined the Board with new Non Executive Director Mr Julius Matthys in March, we have quickly come to understand the opportunities and challenges that lie ahead for the Group.
+It is my pleasure to present the Westgold Resources Limited (Westgold or the Group) Annual Financial Report for the financial year ended 30 June 2022 (FY22).
+Having recently joined the Board with new non-executive director Mr Julius Matthys in March, we have quickly come to understand the opportunities and challenges that lie ahead for the Group.

 This financial year has seen Westgold deliver its first full year production and cost guidance in a period where COVID-19 has continued to impact personnel mobility and availability.
-Achieving our production target of over 270,000 ounces of gold from our Western Australian assets at \$1,692/ oz all-in sustaining costs (AISC) was a remarkable achievement considering significant increases in all key inputs to our business.
+Achieving our production target of over 270,000 ounces of gold from our Western Australian assets at \$1,692/oz all-in sustaining costs (AISC) was a remarkable achievement considering significant increases in all key inputs to our business.